 Quartz is owned by G/O Media Inc., a media company that runs Gizmodo, Deadspin, Jezebel, The Onion, The Root, and other sister websites.
 G/O was formed in early 2019 when Great Hill Partners, a private equity firm, purchased the websites from Univision.
 Advertising and subscription fees generate revenue.

 Analysis / Bias

 In review, Quartz’s content mainly consists of large images, charts, and/or graphs.
-Quartz publishes stories with neutral headlines such as “To understand Trump’s speech, look at the US-Mexico border as it exists today”, as well as strong emotionally loaded language such as “A living glossary of all the words you need to understand the Trump presidency.”
-A quote from the article reads “Trump is seen as the editor-in-chief of the fake news movement because of his disregard of facts, such as when he claimed in a recent tweet, with no supporting evidence, that millions voted illegally in the US election.”
+Quartz publishes stories with neutral headlines such as “To understand Trump’s speech, look at the US-Mexico border as it exists today” and strong, emotionally loaded language such as “A living glossary of all the words you need to understand the Trump presidency.”
+A quote from the article reads, “Trump is seen as the editor-in-chief of the fake news movement because of his disregard of facts, such as when he claimed in a recent tweet, with no supporting evidence, that millions voted illegally in the US election.”
 When it comes to sourcing, they typically utilize credible sources such as c-span.org, New York Times, Huffington Post, and USA Today.

-Editorially, Quartz does not endorse any political party, however their sister publication, The Atlantic endorsed Hillary Clinton in the 2016 Presidential elections.
-Further, Quartz does not have a favorable view of President Trump with consistent negative articles pertaining to his administration: Another scandal-ridden member of Trump’s cabinet is resigning.
-Lastly, Quartz is generally pro-science with its reporting on GMO’s and Climate Change.
+Editorially, Quartz does not endorse any political party.
+However, Quartz does not have a favorable view of former President Trump with consistent negative articles about his administration: Another scandal-ridden member of Trump’s cabinet is resigning.
+Further, they tend to report negatively on conservatives such as this The most radical Americans of 2019 are the ethical conservatives.
+Lastly, Quartz is generally pro-science with its reporting on GMOs and Climate Change.